About

 Draw’n’, 110 Devon St New Plymouth, 24-25 June 2006.
 Curators: Bruce Phillips and Justin Morgan

-Current: Director, Public Art Heritage Aotearoa New Zealand; Senior Advisor, Strategic Projects, Toi Rauwhārangi College of Creative Arts, Te Kunenga Ki Pūrehuroa Massey University (CoCA Massey)
+2020-2023 Senior Advisor Strategic Projects, Pro-Vice Chancellor’s Office, Toi Rauwhārangi College of Creative Arts Te Kunenga Ki Pūrehūroa Massey University

 2015–2017 Project Director, E. Mervyn Taylor mural search & recovery project, CoCA Massey